+NOTE: This procedure is legally required.
+Local practice may be inserted here.

 The Grossmont-Cuyamaca Community College District (District) Governing Board believes that a community college should provide learning experiences that will greatly broaden student’s educational opportunities and strengthen our society’s democratic institutions.

-The District’s Chancellor shall ensure that the philosophy and criteria established by the Governing Board in BP 4025 is implemented.
-The Chancellor will also ensure that the procedures are published in the Grossmont College and Cuyamaca College catalogs and on the District’s website.

-The District’s philosophy and criteria for the associate degree and general education shall comply with Title 5 Regulations and Accreditation Standards.
-These components include, but are not limited to:
+The District’s philosophy and criteria for the associate degree and general education s Should address the considerations contained in the references listed below.
+These include, but are not limited to:

 The programs of the District are consistent with the institutional mission, purposes, demographics and economics of its community.